awsdocs/aws-doc-sdk-examples/php/example_code/sqs/README.md

-# Amazon SNS code examples for the SDK for PHP
+# Amazon SQS code examples for the SDK for PHP

 ## Overview

-Shows how to use the AWS SDK for PHP to work with Amazon Simple Notification Service (Amazon SNS).
+Shows how to use the AWS SDK for PHP to work with Amazon Simple Queue Service (Amazon SQS).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon SNS is a web service that enables applications, end-users, and devices to instantly send and receive notifications from the cloud._
+_Amazon SQS is a fully managed message queuing service that makes it easy to decouple and scale microservices, distributed systems, and serverless applications._

 ## ⚠ Important